dhagmann/deliberation-assets/projects/hagmann/inflation-expectations/README.md

 3. How do social discussions influence inflation forecasts?
 4. What factors lead to forecast revisions?
 5. How do demographic characteristics relate to inflation expectations?
+6. How do discussions between people with different inflation expectations affect forecast revisions?

 ## Files